MrHaribo/mrharibo.github.io/usermanagement/index.md

 MicroNet uses [Couchbase](https://www.couchbase.com/) as a NoSQL database to provide Session Store capabilities.
 Think of the session store as a shared data storage used by your Microservices to persist data for a set amount of time or indefinitly.
 The distibuted nature of Couchbase makes it possible to make often used session data highly available among services using eventual consistency concepts.

 > Because multiple instances of several Microservices are deployed to make these Microservice applications reliable and scalable, services are not allowed to store session data directly in-memory.
 Instead the session store must be used to persist data between requests.
-The result are stateless message transfers.
+This design encourages stateless message transfers.

 Add the **mn-archetype-couchbase** archetype to your game workspace using the MicroNet *Service Catalog*.
 Perform a *Full Service Build* of the Couchbase Service Project from the Service Explorer and afterwards start Couchbase via *Start Serivce Container* in the Service Explorer.